 Certain destinations also meet this criterion.
 Kurt Kutay, president of Wildland Adventures, says Costa Rica is popular for family celebration vacations because “it’s easy, safe and family-friendly for all generations to enjoy wildlife and outdoor activities, plus there are lovely accommodations.”
 Africa, Turkey and the Galapagos are also top choices for family celebration trips, says Kutay.
 According to travel planners, Maui, Cancun and Orlando are other destinations with a broad range of family activities.

 Many firms in the travel industry are catering to the family celebration vacation market with packages, services and opportunities for personalization.
 Disney spotted this trend early on and added a wide variety of customized services for family celebration vacations.
 Holland America offers a family reunion package that includes exclusive amenities and upgrades, while Carnival Cruise Lines provides a Group Fun Points program with flexible amenities for celebrating family groups.

-“Many family groups plan a group shore excursion with our Group Event Planning department,” says Mike Julius of Carnival Cruise Lines.
+“Many family groups plan a group shore excursion with our Group Event Planning department,” says a spokesperson from Carnival Cruise Lines.
 Special group photo appointments, complimentary celebratory lunch events and private receptions are also available through both cruise lines.